khamitov527/sponsor-sniper/backend/SPONSOR_DETECTION.md

 2. List of segments with non-zero probability of being sponsors
 3. Detailed breakdown of detected sponsor segments
 4. Text snippets that triggered the detection

+## Detection Methods

+The system uses two approaches for sponsor detection:

+1. **DeepSeek API (Primary)**: Uses DeepSeek's advanced language model for highly accurate sponsor detection.
+Requires a valid API key.

+2. **Keyword-based Heuristics (Fallback)**: If the DeepSeek API is unavailable or fails, the system falls back to a keyword-based approach that looks for common sponsor-related phrases like "sponsor," "promo code," etc.

 ## Adjusting the Detection Threshold